May 2019 VIP: Schiff Hardin LLP

 For their commitment and dedication in creating a firmwide program devoted to serving our military veterans, the firm of Schiff Hardin has been selected as The Veterans Consortium’s Volunteer Inspiring Pro Bono for May 2019.

-“The depth of the commitment Schiff Hardin has made to serve our veterans is incalculable,” says Courtney Smith, TVC's Director of Outreach and Education.
+“The depth of the commitment Schiff Hardin has made to serve our veterans is incalculable,” says Courtney Smith, TVC's Senior Director, CAVC Practice.
 “They have made outstanding progress with the three cases they have taken on and their plan is to engage many more attorneys in the aid of our veteran service men and women.
 We could not be more thrilled to be partnering with Schiff Hardin in this venture.”

 For Adamovich, 40, a native of Garden City, New York, becoming a lawyer “was always the end game.”
 Growing up, she talked endlessly about cases with her step-father, a lawyer, who influenced her greatly with respect to the law.
 She was also impressed with the nearby United States Military Academy at West Point, which she attended from 1997 to 2001.
 She found her years at the academy, “challenging, yet rewarding,” and was excited for an opportunity to serve her country.